-Our Compensation Committee replaced the Adjusted EPS metric with a target of an average Annual Performance Incentive Adjusted NCC of \$135 million or less per month from July 2020 through December 2020.
-Our target was designed based on the result of pro-forma modeling and discussions with our Board and Compensation Committee.
+Our Compensation Committee selected an average Annual Performance Incentive Adjusted NCC of \$135 million or less per month from January 2021 through December 2021 as the performance metric for our annual cash performance incentives.
+Our target was designed based on the result of pro-forma modeling which was reviewed by our Board and Compensation Committee.
 A definition of this metric is provided in "Terms Used in this Proxy Statement."
-Our Compensation Committee made this adjustment to motivate our management team to conserve cash, which it believed was the most important financial goal that all members of the management team could contribute to during the suspension of operations and which would most directly correlate to shareholder value during the unprecedented crisis.
-When making this adjustment, our Compensation Committee determined that there would no longer be any upside opportunity for any NEO for outperformance relative to target, as our Compensation Committee capped each NEO's bonus payment at target.
+At the time the metric was selected, our cruise operations were still suspended, and we did not have any assurances of when we'd be able to resume regular voyages.
+However, our Compensation Committee was hopeful that cruise operations might resume in 2021 which would increase our costs, making the metric harder to achieve than it had been in the prior year.
+Our Compensation Committee selected this metric to motivate our management team to continue to conserve cash during the suspension of cruise operations which eventually resumed in July 2021.
+Our Compensation Committee believed that cash conservation was the most important financial goal that all members of the management team could contribute to during the suspension of operations and which would most directly correlate to shareholder value during the unprecedented crisis.
+Furthermore, the Compensation Committee believed it was important to focus the management team on continuing to operate as efficiently as possible once operations resumed.
+In setting this metric our Compensation Committee determined that there should not be any upside opportunity for any NEO for outperformance relative to target, as our Compensation Committee capped each NEO's bonus payment at target.